Pågatågen: Lines

-As of December 2018, there are ten lines in the Pågatågen system.
+As of October 2025, there are eleven lines in the Pågatågen system.
 There are stops in three neighbouring counties: three stops in Blekinge County, two stops in Halland County and one stop in Kronoberg County.

+In addition, rush-hour-only line 12 provides an extra hourly service from Malmö Central Station to Åstorp, with some services continuing to Helsingborg Central Station.
 Local trains from neighbouring Småland also operate within Scania on the route Växjö–Älmhult–Hässleholm.

 Rolling stock

-The Pågatåg rolling stock is owned by Skånetrafiken, although the operation (staff and licences etc.) is carried out by a subdivision of VR Group.
+The Pågatåg rolling stock is owned by Skånetrafiken, although the operation (staff and licences etc.) is carried out by the Swedish subsidiary of VR Group (formerly Arriva plc).

-Pågatåg rolling stock under the first concession (1983–1997) were primarily of type X11 (with diesel Y1 railcars used on the then-non-electrified Malmö-Ystad line from 1990–1996), but as demand grew, other available train types had to be added to the roster.
+Pågatåg rolling stock under the first concession (1983–1997) were primarily of type X11 (with diesel Y1 railcars used on the then-non-electrified Malmö-Ystad line from 1990 to 1996), but as demand grew, other available train types had to be added to the roster.
 Some Bombardier Regina X52 type trainsets were rented from other train owners.
-The type X31, normally used for the Øresundståg traffic to Denmark, was also used sometimes.
+The type X31K, normally used for the Øresundståg traffic to Denmark, was also used sometimes.
 Subsequently, Skånetrafiken ordered 99 new Alstom Coradia X61 sets, a variant of the type used in Stockholm.
 Several of them have been used on revenue services since August 2010, and since 2013 they have taken over all services.
-Skånetrafiken attempted to sell most of the X11 trains during 2011, since they can no longer be used; they do not fulfill all the safety requirements for the City Tunnel in Malmö and had only a temporary exception from the rules, which also required extra staff.
+Skånetrafiken attempted to sell most of the X11 trains during 2011, since they can no longer be used; they do not fulfil all the safety requirements for the City Tunnel in Malmö and had only a temporary exception from the rules, which also required extra staff.
+Ten of these X61 units are also occasionally rented out to Västtrafik, which is currently experiencing a shortage of rolling stock until the X80 trains start service in 2025.